From the Northeastern Backcountry to the Amazon Forest

 FROM THE NORTHEASTERN BACKCOUNTRY TO THE AMAZON FOREST

 His stay in Salvador did not last long.
 In the middle of World War II (1943), the Brazilian government, aiming to increase the extraction of latex from native Amazonian rubber trees, recruited an army of “rubber soldiers” and gave the option to the young people from the northeast of Brazil to go to the Amazon to harvest rubber.
-In 1944, without having the opportunity to say goodbye, José Gabriel writes a letter to his family and embarks on a boat to Belém, in the state of Pará, on his way to his final destination of Porto Velho, which at that time was the capital of the Federal Territory of Guapore, and today is the state of Rondônia.
+In 1944, without having the opportunity to say goodbye, José Gabriel writes a letter to his family and embarks on a boat to Belém, Pará, on the way to his final destination of Porto Velho, which at that time was the capital of the Federal Territory of Guapore, and today is the state of Rondônia.

-The video below tells the story of the life of Mestre Gabriel up to his encounter with the Hoasca Tea and the creation of the União do Vegetal.
+The video below tells the story of the life of Mestre Gabriel up to his encounter with Hoasca Tea and the creation of the União do Vegetal:

 – José Gabriel da Costa is born on February 10, 1922, in the town Coração de Maria, near Feira de Santana, in the state of Bahia.

 – In 1944, he enlists himself as a “rubber soldier.”
-He travels by boat from Salvador, Bahia, to Belém, Pará; and from there goes to Porto Velho (Guaporé Federal Territory).
+He travels by boat from Salvador, Bahia, to Belém, Pará; and from there goes to Porto Velho (Federal Territory of Gauporé).

-– From 1944 to 1946, he was a rubber tapper in the rubber tapping regions of Bom Futuro and Triunfo.
-Upon returning to Porto Velho, he worked with providing firewood for the Madeira Mamoré Railroad, and later he worked as a nursing assitant in the São José Hospital in Porto Velho.– In 1947 he met Raimunda Ferreira da Costa, nicknamed “Pequenina”, and they married.
+– From 1944 to 1946, he was a rubber tapper in the forest grants of Bom Futuro and Triunfo.
+Upon returning to Porto Velho, he provided firewood for the Madeira Mamoré Railroad, and later he worked as a nursing assitant in the São José Hospital in Porto Velho.– In 1947 he met Raimunda Ferreira da Costa, nicknamed “Pequenina”, and they married.

-– From 1959 to 1964, Mestre Gabriel lived in the rubber tapping regions of Guarapari and Sunta, on the Bolivian banks of the Abunã river, bordering Acre.
-In April of 1959, he had his first contact with the Hoasca Tea, which was distributed to people without a ritual or a defined doctrine.
-This begins his intention of utilizing the tea in an orderly and beneficial way.
+– From 1959 to 1964, Mestre Gabriel lived in the rubber tapping regions of Guarapari and Sunta, on the Bolivian side of the Abunã river, on the border with Acre.
+In April of 1959, he had his first contact with Hoasca Tea, which was distributed to people without a ritual or a defined doctrine at that time.
+This began his intention of utilizing the tea in an orderly and beneficial way.

-– On July 22, 1961, he creates the União do Vegetal with his wife Pequenina, his children and some rubber tappers who were present.
-He continues distributing the tea, now with ritual and doctrine.
+– On July 22, 1961, he created the União do Vegetal with his wife Pequenina, his children and some rubber tappers who were present.
+He continued to distribute the tea, now with ritual and doctrine.

-– In January of 1965, Mestre Gabriel and his family move to Porto Velho, where the UDV was organized first as the Beneficent Association União do Vegetal, and then in 1970 as Centro Espírita Beneficente União do Vegetal (Beneficent Spiritist Center União do Vegetal), setting up its first headquarters on Abunã street.
+– In January of 1965, Mestre Gabriel and his family move to Porto Velho, where the UDV was organized first as the Beneficent Association União do Vegetal, and then in 1970 as Centro Espírita Beneficente União do Vegetal (Beneficent Spiritist Center União do Vegetal), setting up its first headquarters on Abunã Street in Porto Velho.

 – On September 24, 1971, he disincarnates in Brasília, the capital of Brazil.